Are you about to write your first novel?

 10. Push, push, push!

-The process of habit making often means that you need to push yourself, at least in the beginning.
+The process of habit making often means that you need to push yourself in the beginning.
 You don’t feel like writing?
 It doesn’t matter.
-You think that all you are producing is pure crap?
+You think that all you are producing is pure rubbish?
 It doesn’t matter.

 This is why you need your action plan so desperately, the same way you need a workout plan.
-So that the decision making is – at least in parts – taken from you.
+It frees you from the decision making.
 You look at your plan, and you do the work.
 Period.

 Sometimes you’ll love it, sometimes you’ll hate it.
 That’s how we humans are wired.
 The point is that you are doing the work no matter how you feel.